Go West, Young Lady

-Go West, Young Lady is a 1941 American comedy Western film directed by Frank R. Strayer and starring Penny Singleton, Glenn Ford and Ann Miller.
+Go West, Young Lady is a 1941 American comedy western film directed by Frank R. Strayer and starring Penny Singleton, Glenn Ford and Ann Miller.
+It was produced and distributed by Columbia Pictures.

 Plot

 The town of Headstone eagerly awaits the arrival of their new sheriff, hoping that he will vanquish the dreaded outlaw Killer Pete, who has robbed them repeatedly and murdered the last four sheriffs.
 Meanwhile, on the stage bound for Headstone, Tex Miller, the new sheriff, is making small talk with fellow passenger and former seminary student Belinda "Bill" Pendergast when the stage is attacked by a band of Indians.
 Bill shoots them off their horses and then calmly explains to the astonished Tex that her father always wanted a son and taught her to handle a gun.

 Back in town, Killer Pete and his gang rob the Crystal Palace saloon.
 After the outlaws abscond with the money, Judge Harmon hands saloon owner Jim Pendergast a letter from his recently deceased brother Joe, asking Jim to take care of Joe's progeny Bill.
 Jim insists that Bill be appointed as the new sheriff until the stage arrives and he discovers that Bill is a girl.
 Bill scandalizes the women of the town when she insists on living above the saloon with her uncle.

 Weeks later, Tex visits Bill and asks her to marry him.
 She sends him to her uncle to ask permission, and in Tex's absence, Killer Pete enters the saloon with guns blazing.
 Upset that the sound of gunfire has caused a pie baking in her oven to fall, Bill goes downstairs and throws the pie at the outlaw, but misses and hits Tex, who has come running.
 Blinded by the pie, the sheriff is unable to pursue the bandits, who hijack a carriage that is tied up outside the saloon.
 Unknown to the outlaws, Judge Harmon and Hank, the deputy, are hiding in the back of the carriage.
 Later, Killer Pete visits his girlfriend Lola, a singer and dancer at the saloon.
 The outlaw then removes his disguise and is revealed to be Tom Hannegan, a respected and wealthy rancher.